kristapsdz/openrsync/README.md

 For directories, the directory is created if it does not already exist.
 No update is requested from the sender.

-Regular files are handled as follows, and constitute the main focus of the rsync algorithm.
+Regular files are handled as follows.
 First, the file is checked to see if it's up to date.
 This happens if the file size and last modification time are the same.
 If so, no update is requested from the sender.